 Lugano, and Ticino in general, can be visited at any time of the year.
 Due to its southern location, you have milder temperatures in fall, winter, and spring compared to the rest of Switzerland.
 So, there is theoretically no bad time to visit.
 However, we can never 100% rely on the weather in Switzerland.
 Also, there are a few things to keep in mind when planning your trip.

 - While it gets colder in the winter months, it usually does not snow at low altitudes, and you can explore Ticino off-season.
 However, it also means it might be too chilly to spend long hours at the promenade or spend a day at the beach (or the lake, in this case).
+You can expect snow in the mountains.
 In the winter months, hiking is also impossible if you are not equipped with special winter hiking gear.

 - I have one rule for Europe: Avoid the summer months of July and August.

-- If possible, visit in May/June or September and early October because it will be, as far as we can rely on the climate these days, still warm yet not hot, and hotel prices should drop in expensive Switzerland.
+- If possible, visit in May/June or September/October.
+It will be, as far as we can rely on the climate these days, still warm yet not hot, and hotel prices should drop in expensive Switzerland.
 Since I am a teacher and am stuck to my school holidays, I envy the people who can visit in the shoulder season and do not have to visit in the hot summer months.